Question asked in Services and Facilities

 All detail information about getting a TV license for students in UK is available here:

-MyWorld answered 8 years and 12 months ago
+MyWorld answered 9 years ago

 You need a TV Licence to use any television-receiving equipment to watch or record TV programmes as they are being shown on TV.
 These include programmes on digital, cable and satellite television channels.
 Television-receiving equipment includes: